nwrx/nano/packages/sdk/README.md

   apiKey: 'YOUR_API_KEY',
 });

-// List all chains available on the Maestrau instance. const chains = await maestrau.getChains(); // Returns a list of Chain objects.
+// List all workflows available on the Maestrau instance. const workflows = await maestrau.getFlows(); // Returns a list of Chain objects.

 // Call a chain with a specific input. const result = await maestrau.callChain('summarize-email', { data: 'value' }); // Returns the result of the chain call.